eclipse/imagen/docs/guide/geom-image-manip/index.md

 ------------------------------------------------------------------------

 ***Figure 8-1*  Interpolation Samples**

 Another possible source of inefficiency is the specification of the subsample position.
-When interpolating integral image data, JAI uses a fixed-point subsample position specification, that is, a number between 0 and (2n - 1) for some small value of *n*.
+When interpolating integral image data, ImageN uses a fixed-point subsample position specification, that is, a number between 0 and (2n - 1) for some small value of *n*.
 The value of *n* in the horizontal and vertical directions may be obtained by calling